Relm4/book/src/components.md

 ## The header bar

 Our first component will be a header bar.
-There are not a lot of advantages for writing this component except for reducing the complexity in other parts of our UI.
+There are not a lot of advantages for writing this as component except for reducing the complexity in other parts of our UI.

 The header bar will have three buttons for three modes that our application can have:

-+ **View:** View the image.
++ **View**: View the image.
-+ **Edit:** Edit the image.
++ **Edit**: Edit the image.
-+ **Export:** Export the image in different formats.
++ **Export**: Export the image in different formats.

-We will not implement the actual functionality, but use placeholders instead to keep things simple.
+We will not implement the actual functionality, but instead use placeholders to keep things simple.

 ### The model

-Usually you want to store everything that only affects your component in the state of the component.
-In this case however, there is no state that can be stored in the component, but only state that affects the root component (app).
+Usually you want to store everything that affects only your component in the state of the component.
+However, in this case, there is no state that can be stored in the component, but only state that affects the root component (app).
 Therefore, we leave the model empty and only send messages to the root component.

 ```rust,no_run,noplayground
 {{#include ../examples/components.rs:header_model }}